The Right to Communicate

 Users and communities have the right to communicate with one another, both publicly and privately.
 Users have the right to encrypt or hide communications that they wish to be private.
 No one has the right to preemptively force a user to reveal or broadcast who they are communicating with, or even that they are communicating at all.

 Users have the right to publicly publish information and content, even if it is not directed at a specific person or recipient.
 By extension, users also have the right to access publicly published information and content.

 Users have the right to build systems that will allow them to communicate, publicly or privately.
 Users have the right to teach other people how to communicate, and to distribute software that will aid in communication.

 Both users and communities have the right to filter and organize the content they consume and host, and to block communications that they do not wish to receive.
 This can be done either manually or via automated means.
 No one has the right to force a user to consume content without their permission.

 Users have the right to subvert software and platform restrictions that would force them to consume content that they do not wish to see, and to teach other people how to subvert these restrictions.
-Users have the right to distribute software that circumvent technological restrictions for the purposes of personal content filtering.
+Users have the right to distribute software that circumvents technological restrictions for the purposes of personal content filtering.

 The Right to Remember